Edinburgh-Genome-Foundry/Examples/SeqSpace/README.md

 # SeqSpace

 SeqSpace uses [DNA Chisel](https://github.com/Edinburgh-Genome-Foundry/DnaChisel)'s MutationSpace class to read & write ambiguous nucleotide sequences.
 In most cases, extended IUPAC letters can be used for ambiguous sequences, but not always.
-For example, the amino acid cysteine (Cys), can be encoded by `TGT`, `TGC` or by `TGY`, using extended letters (Y = T or C); however, an ambiguous nucleotide sequence of serine (Ser, encoded by TCT, TCC, TCA, TCG, AGT, AGC; TCN, AGY) cannot be written using one letter for each position, because the possible values for the second and third letters depend on the first letter.
+For example, the amino acid cysteine (Cys) can be encoded by `TGY`, using extended letters (Y = T or C); however, an ambiguous nucleotide sequence of serine (Ser, encoded by `TCN` or `AGY`) cannot be written using one letter for each position, because the possible values for the second and third letters depend on the first letter.

-The possible sequence variants are represented using segments, each with a set of sequence choices:
+In a MutationSpace/SeqSpace instance, the possible sequence variants are represented using segments, each with a set of sequence choices:

     AT|TTC|T
     TG|TAA|A
       |GGG|

-This example represents 2 * 3 * 2 = 12 sequence variants.
+This example represents 2 * 3 * 2 = 12 sequence variants, each 6 nt long.

 ## Usage